-Advisor loans, net includes loans made to advisors and financial institutions and other advisor fee receivables.
-The Company periodically extends credit to its advisors in the form of recruiting loans, commission advances and other loans.
-The decision to extend credit to an advisor is generally based on the advisor's credit history and their ability to generate future revenue.
-Loans made in connection with recruiting can be either repayable or forgivable over terms generally up to ten years provided that the advisor remains licensed through LPL Financial.
+Advisor loans, net include loans made to new and existing advisors and enterprises to facilitate their partnership with the Company, transition to the Company's platform or fund business development activities.
+The decision to extend credit to an advisor or enterprise is generally based on their credit history and ability to generate future revenue.
+Loans made can be either repayable or forgivable over terms generally up to ten years provided that the advisor or enterprise remains licensed through LPL Financial.
 Forgivable loans are not repaid in cash and are amortized over the term of the loan.
-If an advisor terminates their arrangement with the Company prior to the loan maturity date, the remaining balance becomes repayable immediately.
-An allowance for credit losses is recorded at the inception of a repayable loan or upon advisor termination for forgivable loans using estimates and assumptions based on historical lifetime loss experience and expectations of future loss rates based on current facts.
-Advisor repayable loans, net totaled \$191.2 million and \$127.4 million as of December 31, 2021 and 2020.
+If an advisor or enterprise terminates their arrangement with the Company prior to the loan maturity date, the remaining balance becomes repayable immediately.
+An allowance for credit losses is recorded at the inception of a repayable loan or upon conversion to a repayable loan upon termination or change in agreed upon terms using estimates and assumptions based on historical lifetime loss experience and expectations of future loss rates based on current facts.
+Advisor repayable loans, net totaled \$280.0 million and \$191.2 million as of December 31, 2022 and 2021.